Contents

 Increasing average order value

 Increasing the number of orders you get is one thing, but increasing the average order value is arguably just as important.
-Think about it; convincing a user with purchase intent to simply add one more product to their basket is much easier than convincing a new visitor to your site to make a purchase.
+Think about it: convincing a user with purchase intent to simply add one more product to their basket is much easier than convincing a new visitor to your site to make a purchase.

 Offering a customer loyalty program is another proven tactic.
-As well as improving customer service by making regular customers feel important, a loyalty program encourages customers to buy more than they usually would to score points in the loyalty program.
+As well as improving eCommerce customer service by making regular customers feel important, a loyalty program encourages customers to buy more than they usually would to score points in the loyalty program.
 It’s a savvy way to not only make customers feel valued, but also increase the price of the average checkout.
-Win-win.
+Win-win!

 Increasing eCommerce conversion rates